-- A. Reasonable Accommodation - 1.
-Prior to students paying their deposit for their program, they will be provided a copy of the essential functions for the program to which they are applying.
+- A. Reasonable Accommodation - Prior to students paying their deposit for their program they will be provided a copy of the essential functions for the program to which they are applying.
 Students are required to declare at that time (after admission, but prior to enrollment), whether they can meet the essential functions with or without any accommodations.
-Students are advised that if they require an accommodation, they need to contact the Dean of Student Affairs and Enrollment Management.
+Students are advised that if they require an accommodation, they need to contact the student success coordinator.
 It is the student's responsibility to follow up and request the necessary accommodations through the process outlined in this policy. - 2.
-Before Carolinas College has any duty to accommodate, the Dean of Student Affairs and Enrollment Management must be informed, in writing, using the request for accommodations form, of the need for accommodation. - a) The request for accommodations may be made at any time during enrollment - b) For students to be better prepared for success, we suggest submitting completed paperwork 14 business days prior to the first assessment requesting accommodations.
+Before Carolinas College has any duty to accommodate, the student success coordinator must be informed, in writing, using the request for accommodations form, of the need for accommodation. - a) The request for accommodations may be made at any time during enrollment - b) For students to be better prepared for success, we suggest submitting completed paperwork 14 business days prior to the first assessment requesting accommodations.
 The request can take up to two weeks to be reviewed and processed.
-If extended beyond this time, the Dean of Student Affairs and Enrollment Management will notify the student. - 3.
+If extended beyond this time, the student success coordinator will notify the student. - 3.
 Students requesting accommodations under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act of 1973 must provide documentation of the disability which substantially limits a major life activity.
 Documentation may include but is not limited to the following: student self-report on the request for accommodations form; observation of student performance; diagnostic documentation by a licensed professional; or proof of prior accommodations in an educational setting.
 All documentation must be relevant to the disability and appropriate to the education setting.
 Diagnostic documentation will generally follow the guidelines below: - a) Psychiatric Disability - A complete DSM-V diagnosis will be completed with an accompanying description of the specific symptoms the student experiences.
 The diagnosis should be based upon a